dddrrreee/cs140e-22win/labs/13-vm-ops/README.md

   1. Replace all of our code from last lab and show that the tests (not many, sorry) run.

+     How: run `make emit` with our code, then do `make check` with yours for all tests.

   2. Have detailed comments in your `.S` stating why exactly you did what you did with page numbers.